-Before learning how to change photo date and time, you need to know what a digital photo date and time stamp is.
+Before learning how to change photo date and time, you need to know what a digital photo date and time is.
+This piece of photo metadata is called a photo’s timestamp.
 Every camera records when a digital photo has been taken.
-This information is being recorded in the EXIF metadata saved with a JPEG photo.
+This information is being recorded in the EXIF photo metadata and it is saved with a JPEG photo in a field called Date Picture Taken.
+Now, different software may call this field slightly differently, but they all refer to a digital photo’s timestamp.

 There are several dates inside the EXIF metadata associated with a photo.
 The most important field, and the one you need to check is Date Taken.
 Other dates like File creation date, or digitization date, or others are not important when it comes to photo management software.
 All photo managers look for the field called Date Taken, inside the EXIF portion of image metadata.